Today’s rates for a wide variety of multifamily loans

 Does Section 8 Do Random Inspections?

 There are typically two types of inspections: annual/biennial inspections and special inspections.
 The annual or biennial inspections are scheduled in advance and are not random.
-They are intended to make sure that the housing units continue to meet the Housing Quality Standards (HQS) set by the U.S. Department of Housing and Urban Development (HUD).
+They are intended to make sure that the housing units continue to meet the Housing Quality Standards (HQS) set by HUD.

 However, the term "random inspections" might be more closely associated with the special or complaint-driven inspections.
 If a tenant or other individual reports a problem with a property, a special inspection might be initiated by the local Public Housing Authority (PHA) without much prior notice.
 In some cases, the PHA might also conduct these inspections if there's a particular reason to suspect that a property might not be up to code, even if there hasn’t been a formal complaint.